2 genes annotated in humanMulti-species View

 In addition to gene-name show these genes:

-Click on a gene's description to view its network relationships with genes known to be involved in "saliva secretion"
+Click on a gene's description to view its network relationships with genes known to be involved in "gap junction assembly"

 |Name||Description||Probability||Func Analog Organism|